mlowen/CommonMark.Editor/README.md

 ### Require.JS

-CommonMark.Editor will expose itself as an [AMD module](http://en.wikipedia.org/wiki/Asynchronous_module_definition) if it is possible, in such cases it will **not** load itself into the global scope so it does necessarily not play well in environments where there is a mixture of AMD modules and libraries loaded into the global scope.
+Bootstrap CommonMark Editor will expose itself as an [AMD module](http://en.wikipedia.org/wiki/Asynchronous_module_definition) if it is possible, in such cases it will **not** load itself into the global scope so it does necessarily not play well in environments where there is a mixture of AMD modules and libraries loaded into the global scope.

-The easiest way to way to setup CommonMark.Editor to work in as an AMD module is to add it to your require config in a similar way to the following:
+The easiest way to way to setup the editor to work in as an AMD module is to add it to your require config in a similar way to the following:

 ```js
 requirejs.config({